izzeddin62/alu-shell/permissions/README.md

 ### 0-iam_betty
 The script switches the current user to `betty`.
 ### 1-who_am_i
-the script prints the current user.
+The script prints the current user.
+### 2-groups
+The scrpt prints all the groups the user is in.